 As well as its physical incarnation, Call of Cthulhu is also available via online tabletop RPG platform Roll20.
-Fans of cosmic horror may also enjoy the recently released The Yellow King RPG, which is based on some of the short stories that inspired Lovecraft.
-It’s part of a raft of upcoming tabletop RPGs landing this year.
+Fans of cosmic horror may also enjoy the The Yellow King RPG, which is based on some of the short stories that inspired Lovecraft.

 For an easier roleplaying access point to the Cthulhu mythos, be sure to check out rules-light and storytelling RPG Cthulhu Dark, or take a glance at the numerous horror board games that draw from its slick tendrils.

 3. Blades in the Dark

-Blades in the Dark is a particularly unique fantasy RPG - one of our 2019 Games of the Year it turns out.
+Blades in the Dark is a particularly unique fantasy RPG - one of our 2019 Games of the Year.
 Funded on Kickstarter in 2015, you play a gang of criminals pulling heists in a filthy steampunk-style city.
 The whole vibe is twisted Victoriana, with plentiful ghosts, lightning and cruel bureaucracy.
 Its default setting city of constant night Doskvol operates on roughly 19th century technology.